Why is channel sales important?

 Wondering what success looks like?
 A range of metrics and key performance indicators can help you measure and measure every aspect of your channel sales program.

 But be careful – the list of what you track can spiral out of control if you aren’t careful.
 While you can’t improve what you don’t measure, fewer metrics will likely bring greater focus.
-Here is a sample by major category:

 Channel sales recruitment